oss-slu/stl_metro_data_api/README.md

    The ARPA data will be saved into the database.
 The terminal should display what was received from Kafka and what was inserted into the database.
 The PostgreSQL application, if connected properly to the project, should also display the table data.

+Once ARPA data is in the database, you can see the data in three ways:
+1. Go to http://localhost:5001/api/arpa to see the ARPA endpoint.
+2. Go to http://localhost:5001/swagger to see the Swagger U.I..
+3. Start up the frontend U.I. (see Step 5 under **Running the Project**) then go to http://localhost:9000/arpa.htm to see the table.

 ## Getting Started with Contributions